-Community is one of the most important aspects of coworking and one which many coworking spaces focus on.
+Community is one of the most important aspects of coworking and one which many coworking spaces focus on, especially in regard to intergenerational living.
 But, communities ought to exist everywhere and everyone should be able to feel like they belong in the spaces that they use.

 When it comes down to the way physical spaces have been designed and planned, in many cases, designers, developers and planners haven’t considered the needs of every single user.
 Many individuals are left out of the conversation, including those from varying economic backgrounds, genders, race, sexualities, ages, abilities and many more.

 Lucy McInally is the founder of …And So Forth, and has a Masters Degree in Interior Design from the Glasgow School of Art, where she focused on the topic of intergenerational living, after she worked with the City Region Deal Stirling & Clackmannanshire to help deliver inclusive growth deal projects.
 Her passion lies in talking about inclusive and intergenerational spaces.
 Lucy now works with service providers in the coworking and coliving sectors.